jmcapra/payload-mongo-clerk-example/README.md

 Your Clerk app's Secret Key, which you can find in the Clerk Dashboard.
 It will be prefixed with sk*test* in development instances and sk*live* in production instances.
 Do not expose this on the frontend with a public environment variable.

+`SIGNING_SECRET`

+In case you are going to use [Webhooks](https://clerk.com/docs/webhooks/sync-data), you will need to set Signing Secret.

-3. Set Payload environment variables [documentation](https://payloadcms.com/docs/getting-started/installation)
+4. Set Payload environment variables [documentation](https://payloadcms.com/docs/getting-started/installation)

 `PAYLOAD_SECRET`